ABOUT OUR LEARNING COMMUNITY

 Students from 14 Nations

-The AEC, formerly known as FNEC, is comprised of representatives from our 14 First Nations, district staff, trustees, CSTC and parents.
-All matters pertaining to Aboriginal education programming are discussed at this table.
+The IEC, formerly known as FNEC, is comprised of representatives from our 14 First Nations, district staff, trustees, CSTC and parents.
+All matters pertaining to Indigenous education programming are discussed at this table.
 The input from both rightsholder nations and stakeholder groups is essential to the success of Indigenous learners.

 Click on the logos below for further information.
 Note: not all organizations have dedicated sites.